Consumer Duty: Questions and Answers for Distributors

 For some time now, we’ve had systems, processes and controls in place to ensure we provide relevant support for customers in vulnerable circumstances.
 An example would be our partnership with the Samaritans, providing training to help our call handlers identify signs of vulnerability.

-Aviva outsource some of the support they provide to consumers.
-How do you ensure that third parties deliver against the consumer duty?
+Aviva outsources some of the support they provide to consumers.
+How do you ensure that third parties deliver against the Consumer Duty?

-As with any regulatory change, we’ve worked with third party service providers to ensure the quality of the services provided are in line with consumer duty and our expectations for our customers.
+As with any regulatory change, we’ve worked with third-party service providers to ensure the quality of the services provided are in line with the Consumer Duty and our expectations for our customers.